MaistoV/BSpenaHPQC/doc/Hadoop.md

 * Allows the exectution of an `application`, it can be a `single MapReduce job` or `DAG of jobs`.
 * Sends computations where the data is stored on locak disks (property of `data locality`)
 * Uses the `containers`, collection of all the resources necessary to run an application on a node in a cluster.
-* Has a `master-slave nodes architecture`.

-YARN has the following components :
+YARN has a `master-slave nodes architecture` :
 * `ResourceManager` : The `master daemon` runs on master node.
 It manages the resources among all the applications in the system.
 The daemon assigns map and reduce tasks to the NodeManager and schedules containers.
 The ResourceManager has two main components :
     * `Scheduler` : It is a pure scheduler (does not perform monitoring or tracking of the applications' status), it allocates resources or container to the running applications.
     * `ApplicationsManager` : Accepts `job submissions` by the clients<sup>[[10]](References.md#yarn_app)</sup> and secures resources on a node (an operation known as "`negotiating the first container`") to launch the ApplicationMaster.